-Putin cites ills in US society after Biden’s killer remark
+US-Russia ties nosedive after Biden-Putin tit-for-tat

 The exchange of tough statements follows a declassified report from the U.S. national intelligence director’s office that found Putin authorized influence operations to try to help Trump in his failed bid to win reelection in November.
 The Kremlin has dismissed the report as baseless.

-“(Putin) will pay a price,” Biden said in the interview, asked about the declassified report.
+“(Putin) will pay a price,” Biden said in the interview when asked about the declassified report.

-The spiraling tensions have brought U.S.-Russian relations to the point where they were at the end of President Barack Obama’s administration, a chilly strain that differed markedly from Trump’s efforts to court Putin.
+The spiraling tensions have brought U.S.-Russia relations to the point where they were at the end of President Barack Obama’s administration, a chilly strain that differed markedly from Trump’s efforts to court Putin.

 Asked what he would tell Biden in response to his remarks, Putin said: “I would tell him: ‘Be well.’
 I wish him health, and I say that without any irony or joking.”

-Recalling his youth, Putin said that he and his friends would respond to insults with the taunt: “The names you call are what you are yourself” — a Russian version of the childhood riposte, “I’m rubber, you’re glue; what you say bounces off me and sticks to you.”

-“It’s not just a rhymed childish joke; it has a deep psychological meaning: We see our own qualities in another person, we think he’s like us and judge him accordingly,” he added.

-He noted that Russia would still cooperate with the United States where and when it supports Moscow’s interests, adding that “a lot of honest and decent people in the U.S want to have peace and friendship with Russia.”
+He noted that Russia would still cooperate with the United States where and when it supports Moscow’s interests, adding that “a lot of honest and decent people in the U.S. want to have peace and friendship with Russia.”

-“I know that the U.S. and its leadership is generally inclined to have certain relations with us, but only on issues which are of interest to the U.S. and on its conditions,” Putin said.
+“I know that the U.S. and its leadership is generally inclined to have certain relations with us, but only on issues that are of interest to the U.S. and on its conditions,” Putin said.
 “But we know how to defend our own interests, and we will work with them only in the areas we are interested in and on conditions we see as beneficial to ourselves.
 And they will have to reckon with it.”

 Speaking in separate comments later Thursday, Putin said he would ask the Foreign Ministry to arrange a call with Biden in the next few days to discuss the coronavirus pandemic, regional conflicts and other issues.

-“I wouldn’t delay it for long, I would like to go to the taiga for a quick break over the weekend, so we can do it tomorrow or Monday,” Putin said in televised remarks, without specifying where in Siberia he plans to visit.

 “We must continue our relations,” he noted.
 “Last time, President Biden initiated a call and now I would like to offer President Biden to continue our discussions.
-It would be in the interest of both Russian and the U.S. people and other countries, bearing in mind that we bear a special responsibility for global security as the largest nuclear powers.”
+It would be in the interest of both the Russian and U.S. people and other countries, bearing in mind that we bear a special responsibility for global security as the largest nuclear powers.”

 Other Russian officials and lawmakers were less diplomatic.